oracle/node-oracledb/doc/api.md

 ### <a name="oracleclientloading"></a> 14.1 Locating the Oracle Client Libraries

 Node-oracledb dynamically loads the Oracle Client libraries using a search heuristic.
+If appropriate libraries cannot be found, node-oracledb will return an error like "Error: DPI-1047: Cannot locate a 64-bit Oracle Client library".

 Only the first set of libraries found are loaded.
 The libraries can be in an installation of Oracle Instant Client, in a full Oracle Client installation, or in an Oracle Database installation (if Node.js is running on the same machine as the database).
 The versions of Oracle Client and Oracle Database do not have to be the same.
 For certified configurations see Oracle Support's [Doc ID 207303.1][187] and see the [node-installation instructions][2].

 Node-oracledb looks for the Oracle Client libraries as follows: